Array of Titebond GREENchoice VOC-Compliant construction adhesives; Photo Copyright Kelly R. Smith

 Titebond and associated company Franklin have stayed in the forefront in the woodworking, handyman, and the professional contractor markets with their reliable adhesive products.
 The evolving family of woodworking glues, Titebond I, II, and III, are extremely popular with woodworkers, cabinetmakers, and journeyman carpenters.

 Adhesives are indispensable in commercial and residential construction as well as remodeling jobs.
 And even though they perform well, VOCs (Volatile Organic Compounds) are offensive to the nose and cause health problems in some individuals.

-It logically follows that the newer your home is, the more concentrated off-gassing VOCs will be.
+It logically follows that the newer your home is, the more concentrated off-gassing VOCs will be unless more health-friendly materials were used during construction.
+It is unlikely the conbtractor did that because of cost or product availability.
 Theyre not just from glue, by the way; paint and carpeting are also culprits.

 Titebond Solvent Research Pays Off

 This adhesive company's scientists started the work of eliminating hazardous solvents back in the 80's operating under the name of Franklin International.
 Then in 1989, they began to market a line of glues which were the first in their industry to pass AFG-01.

 Titebond.com defines AFG-01 as "Established by the American Plywood Association, this test method measures adhesive strength for wood-to-wood applications.
 AFG-01 requires that adhesives applied at the job site be sunlight resistant and able to fill gaps.
 Adhesives are subject to adverse weather conditions including moisture, sunlight and fluctuating temperature conditions."

 EPA.gov is responsible for regulating VOCs and says, "The final rule is estimated to reduce VOC emissions by 90,000 tons per year (tpy) by requiring manufacturers, importers, and distributors to limit the VOC content of consumer products."